 The medical team will determine the size of the area that must be targeted by radiation and the appropriate radiation dose.

 The CyberKnife will move slowly around you during treatment and you won’t feel a thing.
 It’s completely pain free.
 Patients dress comfortably in their own clothes and can bring music to listen to during treatment.
 Nothing will be required of the patient, except relaxation.
 In fact, patients often sleep through the treatment.

-There are generally only minimal side effects from CyberKnife treatments, which may include mild nausea and fatigue.
+There are generally only minimal side effects from CyberKnife treatments, which may include mild headache and fatigue.

 After completing the CyberKnife treatment, patients will schedule follow-up appointments.

 Keep in mind that the brain tumor will not suddenly disappear.
-In fact, it could take several weeks or longer to determine the effectiveness of the CyberKnife treatment.
+In fact, it could take several weeks or longer for the full effect of the treatment to be known.

 Response to treatment varies from patient to patient.
 Clinical experience has shown that most brain cancer patients respond very well to CyberKnife treatments.

 CyberKnife radiosurgery has been used for more than three decades with extremely high rates of tumor control, and most patients are good candidates for treatment.

 A brain tumor is a mass of abnormal cells in the brain.

 Brain Tumors that Begin in the Brain